History and Systems of Psychology

 Course Description

 This seminar will review the major historical contributions to the field of psychology and the development of the psychological professions.
-In addition, the student will become familiar with sources of historical information and will conduct historical research projects.
+In addition, the student will become familiar with sources of historical information within the field of psychology.

 To Seminar Schedule